Online Safety

 Please click here for more information.

-At Haughmond federation we use the 'Think u know' website a lot to support our teaching of Esafety.
+At Haughmond schools we use the 'Think u know' website a lot to support our teaching of Esafety.
 Below is a link showing short films for parents and carers to support you in delivering online safety at home.
-Click the picture below.

 For Parents - Lego Privacy and Safe Sharing Adventure